News Latest Information

 2. Ginger

 Ginger has medicinal properties and anti-inflammatory properties that make it one of the best digestive aids.
 It’s alkaline, which means that it falls on the opposite side of the pH scale than acidic foods.
-Ginger is on of the foods that can neutralize stomach acid immediately.
+Ginger is one of the foods that can neutralize stomach acid immediately.
 The low level of acid eases irritation in the gastrointestinal tract.
 Ginger has been used throughout history for digestive issues.

 Add ginger to: Smoothies, soups, and stir fry